Bouke/django-airbrake/README.rst

 aTech Media's Codebase).
 Django 1.4, 1.5 and 1.6 are supported on Python 2.6,
 2.7, 3.2 and 3.3.

-Install version 0.3.0 for Django 1.3 support.
+Django 1.3 was supported until version 0.3.0.

 Installation
 ============